Suvorov's Swiss campaign

 Marshal Suvorov took St. Gotthard after fierce battles and then marched laboriously along the Reuss River valley, constantly opposed by General Claude Lecourbe.
 When he reached Altdorf he was forced to detour northeast through the mountains, as the French firmly controlled Lake Lucerne and the passes to the west.
-General Masséna then sent the divisions of Generals Honoré Gazan and Édouard Mortier, coordinated by General Jean-de-Dieu Soult, to block the Russian advance between Schwyz and Glarus; Suvorov then headed for the Linth, after some success, and capturing Glarus, one of the main goals; although his soldiers under Bagration's tactical control came to a stalemate at Näfels against General Gabriel Molitor's soldiers.
+General Masséna then sent the divisions of Generals Honoré Gazan and Édouard Mortier, coordinated by General Jean-de-Dieu Soult, to block the Russian advance between Schwyz and Glarus; Suvorov then headed for the Linth, having achieved some success and captured Glarus, one of the main goals; although his soldiers under Bagration's tactical control came to a stalemate at Näfels against General Gabriel Molitor's soldiers.
 The village of Näfels changed hands up to six times.

-Marshal Suvorov's situation, isolated in the mountains, with scarce supplies and opposed on all fronts by French troops, became increasingly difficult; after learning of the defeat of Generals Korsakov and von Hotze in the Second Battle of Zurich and the Battle of Linth River, he had no choice but to attempt to retreat eastward for the purpose of rescuing the remnants of his now heavily strained army.
+Marshal Suvorov's situation, isolated in the mountains, with scarce supplies and opposed on all fronts by French troops, became increasingly difficult; after learning of the defeat of Generals Korsakov and Hotze in the Second Battle of Zurich and the Battle of Linth River, he had no choice but to attempt to retreat eastward for the purpose of rescuing the remnants of his now heavily strained army.
 The retreat of the Russians was very difficult and cost new heavy losses, while all artillery was lost; finally, via the Panix Pass, the Russians reached the Rhine at Glion (or Ilanz) on October 7 and then continued on to Vorarlberg, where they joined General Korsakov's survivors.
-Suvorov was recalled to St. Petersburg, where he again fell out of favor with the tsarist court: Paul I refused to receive him in audience and, injured and ill, the old general died after a few weeks in the capital itself on May 18, 1800.
-Masséna would later confess that he would exchange all his victories for Suvorov’s passage of the Alps.
+Suvorov was recalled to St. Petersburg, where he again fell out of favor with the tsarist court: Paul I refused to receive him in audience and, injured and ill, the elderly general died after a few weeks in the capital on May 18, 1800.
+Masséna would later confess that he would exchange all his victories for Suvorov's passage of the Alps.